GoogleCloudPlatform/cloud-bigtable-examples/python/rest/README.md

 Note: it is always recommended you install Python dependencies in a [virtualenv](https://virtualenv.pypa.io/en/latest/).

-While it's possible to interface with the REST server via a tradational command  line tool such as curl, because the values are returned and accepted in a base64 format, and since you often want to iterate through rows and objects, using a programming language like Python which provides excellent
+While it's possible to interface with the REST server via a traditional command  line tool such as curl, because the values are returned and accepted in a base64 format, and since you often want to iterate through rows and objects, using a programming language like Python which provides excellent